saphcarter/italian_3200_project/Project_Acceptance_Test.md

 - Students can view their past attempts and scores
 - Acceptance tests were then constructed for these requirements.

-## Test Summary

-_In this section, describe the functions of the system tested in this document (Refer to Requirements Analysis Document and Problem Statement)_</br>

 # Test 1
 We will be examining how the implemented scoring system meets the specified requirements.
 This has been broken down into two parts; the user provided self evaluation score and the API generated similarity score.
 These two requirements combined form a value of $25 in the $100 test that was performed with the client.
 We will be considering these following factors: